|

 Did you like school when you were a kid?

-I liked school because it was the only place where I can have a hot dog or pizza.
-School also introduced me to French fries!
-So I loved school.
-At home we ate Chinese food, so I craved for something American.
-When I was in elementary school, I couldn't understand English since my parents only spoke Chinese at home.
-My mom and dad were new immigrants from Hong Kong and didn't know the language when they arrived to America.
-Oddly I was a girl from Brooklyn who felt like a foreigner and not speaking English only compounded the isolation.
-The kids at school were either Black or Puerto Rican, so I couldn't communicate with them.
+Yes!
+I loved school because it was the only place where I could have a hot dog or pizza.
+At school, I also ate French fries for the first time!
+At home, we only ate Chinese foods, so I often craved the American foods found at school.
+But school also had its challenges.
+Early in my school years, I had a hard time understanding English because my parents only spoke Chinese at home.
+My mother and father were new immigrants from Hong Kong, and they didn't know the language when they arrived to America.
+Although I was born in Brooklyn, I felt like a foreigner, and not being able to speak English only compounded my isolation.
+The kids at school were either Black or Puerto Rican, so I couldn't communicate with or relate very well to them.
 I felt very lonely.
-Luckily I had a few cool friends and nice teachers that was patient with me as I learned English.
+Luckily I had a few cool friends and nice teachers who were patient with me as I learned English.

 Did you get good grades?